sipa-js/sipa/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/magynhard/sipa.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+More technical information to setup, you can find in the [contributors dcoumentation](doc/contributors.md).